-UNIDENTIFIED WOMAN: Dearborn is a whole 'nother world, number one must concentrated community of Muslims outside the Middle East.
+UNIDENTIFIED WOMAN: Dearborn is a whole 'nother world, number one most concentrated community of Muslims outside the Middle East.

-The show is an attempt to portray an often maligned and stereotyped group in all its diversity - not as characters but as people.
+CORNISH: The show is an attempt to portray an often-maligned and stereotyped group in all its diversity - not as characters, but as people.
 Joining us now is Eric Deggans.
 He's a TV and media critic for the St. Petersburg Times in Florida.
 Eric, welcome to the program.

 ERIC DEGGANS: Thanks for having me.

 DEGGANS: Well, it was interesting.
-Producers seemed to find a range of people, all of, you know, negotiating how devout they were as Muslims and how much they wanted to assimilate into America.
-In particular, there's a family, the Amen family, where you have three daughters - one who always wears the hijab headscarf.
-You have another one who describes herself as kind of a redneck - she's kind of a wild child; she doesn't wear it.
-And then you have a third who stopped wearing it after 9/11, but then decided to put it back on when she was trying to conceive and having problems conceiving, because she's concerned that God may be punishing her.
+Producers seemed to find a range of people - all, you know, negotiating how devout they were as Muslims, and how much they wanted to assimilate into America.
+In particular, there's a family, the Amen family, where you have three daughters: one who always wears the hijab headscarf; you have another one who describes herself as kind of a redneck - she's kind of a wild child - she doesn't wear it; and then you have a third who stopped wearing it after 9/11, but then decided to put it back on when she was trying to conceive and having problems conceiving, because she's concerned that God may be punishing her.

 CORNISH: So much of the show is about assimilation.

-DEGGANS: Or, I'd say it's a little different than that.
-What it's really about is several couples trying to decide how much of their religion, how much of their culture they want to hold onto and how much they want to assimilate into American culture, and really saying, you know, I can be very strongly connected to my heritage but I can also be American and I should be accepted, which is not normally how America works.
+DEGGANS: Or, I say it's a little different than that.
+What it's really about is several couples trying to decide how much of their religion, how much of their culture they want to hold onto, and how much they want to assimilate into American culture, and really saying, you know, I can be very strongly connected to my heritage but I can also be American, and I should be accepted - which is not normally how America works.

 DEGGANS: Well, what's interesting is that we're used to reality TV shows that make fun of or exploit the stars.
-And clearly I think that's something TLC avoided here, and that was a good move.
-They seem to be trying to tell these stories in a language that young viewers can understand, which is reality television.
-I've always said reality TV is sort of the young viewers' version of a sitcom.
-So, they figured out a way to lighten up the ideas a little bit and maybe deliver them to an audience that wouldn't normally be thinking about this stuff.
-But the problem with reality TV is that it's very manipulated and sometimes you can't necessarily trust what you're seeing.
-For example, there was a scene were a couple goes to a restaurant and they seem to be reacted to in a racist or prejudiced way.
+And clearly, I think that's something TLC avoided here, and that was a good move.
+They seem to be trying to tell these stories in a language that young viewers can understand - which is reality television.
+I've always said, reality TV is sort of the young viewers' version of a sitcom.
+So, they figured out a way to lighten up the ideas a little bit, and maybe deliver them to an audience that wouldn't normally be thinking about this stuff.
+But the problem with reality TV is that it's very manipulated and sometimes, you can't necessarily trust what you're seeing.
+For example, there was a scene where a couple goes to a restaurant, and they seem to be reacted to in a racist or prejudiced way.
 And...